TXT to PDF Converter

 Pros:

-- Security: .PDF supports encryption, password protection, and digital signatures.
+• Security: .PDF supports encryption, digital signatures, and read-only restrictions.

 Cons: